Downloading the reference photograph

 - Alizarin crimson permanent (Winsor & Newton) – a Cadmium red would also work.

 - Ultramarine blue

 Acrylic Flow Release – Golden Paints – not essential but can be handy for adding staining effects when working in thin layers on a surface that is repelling the water.
-Especially handy on pre-primed canvas boards which often have a very shiny surface applied in the manufacturing process.
+It is convenient on pre-primed canvas boards, which often have a very shiny surface applied in the manufacturing process.